 About Global Enterprises Brussels All-In Discovery Tour

-Global Enterprises also offers several other tours showcasing the best the Brussels has to offer, including a Chocolate tour & workshop, a Beer Tasting tour, a Culinary Evening tour, and the aforementioned Mysteries & Legends tour.
+Global Enterprises also offers several other tours showcasing the best the Brussels has to offer, including a Chocolate tour & workshop, a Beer Tasting tour, and the aforementioned Mysteries & Legends tour.

 - What the Tour Includes: History, walking, sightseeing, an absolutely enormous amount of moules frites and carbonnade, several beers, a Belgian waffle, 3 statues of various things peeing, and 2 chocolate pralines.